 While the entire trip is fun and engaging, the highlights of the ride are the interactions with Captain Skull.

-Captain Skull makes four appearances during the show, and there are three water battles between him and the boat during the show.
+Captain Skull makes four appearances during the show, and there are three water battles between him and the boat during the cruise.
 These battles involve him shooting water blasters at the ship while those on the ship fire back at him using the water cannons built into the ship.

 This is easily the most fun part of the adventure, but be warned that things do get quite wet on board and, if you are on the main deck, you will likely get at least somewhat wet (Stay to the enclosed parts of the boat if you don’t want to get wet).
 While you are unlikely to get soaked, it might not be a bad idea to have a change of clothes in your car if you have big plans after the cruise is over.